lagodiuk/lagodiuk.github.io/_posts/2017-03-26-problem_solving_algorithms_and_math.md

 ## [Description of the problem](#description-of-the-problem) ##

-There is a hexagon and some kind of a creature, which moves between vertices of the hexagon.
-At every step the creature randomly picks one of adjacent vertices and moves there.
-The creature starts to move from the vertex, named "A".
+There is a hexagon and a traveller, which moves between vertices of the hexagon.
+At every step the traveller randomly picks one of adjacent vertices and moves there.
+The traveller starts to move from the vertex, named "A".
 The question is: how many paths are there - which ends in the initial vertex after N moves?

 Below is an illustration, which demonstrates two paths (out of six possible), which ends in the initial vertex after four moves (the arrows are indexed in the order of performed moves):